Perfect-Partiers/Party-Perfect/README.md

 ## About The Project

-The Pandemic will (eventually) be coming to an end and the birthday bashes, backyard BBQs,
+The Pandemic will (eventually) come to an end, and the birthday bashes, backyard BBQs, and breathtaking banquets will resume.
+When this time comes, party planners will need an easy way to keep track of upcoming parties and the details that come along with them.
+Party Perfect was created to do just that.
+With this application, the user can add upcoming parties to their home page, and keep track of the party schedule, invited attendees, needed supplies, and can even view past events.

 <hr>